gasolin/nsa/README.md

 ----
 ## Plan of Settings package architecture:

-1. package panel related code(html, js, css, test(optional)) in a single folder, with a manifest to describe the package id and the dependency
+1. package panel related code (html, js, css, test(optional)) in a single folder, with a manifest to describe the package id and the dependency
-  - (ex: name: 'fxos-settings-bluetooth', dependency: ['fxos-module-bluetooth'])
+  - (ex: name: 'fxos-settings-bluetooth', dependency: ['fxos-module-bluetooth'], keyword: ['fxos-settings'])
   - move rest of nonAMD modules to AMD for better package

 2. Generate replacable panel sets for each distribution